gorel/discord_dicebot/README.md

 - `GITHUB_USER`: Username for the GitHub account to use `!fileatask`
 - `GITHUB_PASS`: Password for the GitHub account to use `!fileatask`
 - `OWNER_DISCORD_ID`: The Discord ID of the owner (used for `!fileatask`)
-- `TEST_GUILD_ID`: If set and the bot starts in test mode, it will ignore any other guilds
+- `TEST_GUILD_ID`: If set, it will ignore any other guilds
+- `CELERY_BROKER_URL`: The broker Celery will use to send/receive messages
+- `CELERY_RESULT_BACKEND`: The backend Celery will use to persist results